kevin-crook-ucb/ucb_w205_crook_supplement/2018_spring/Activity_07_Supplement.md

 In assignment 7, continue your work on assignment 6 adding the steps to consuming the json data using both of the following methods as demonstrated in the week 6 material:

 * command that uses: kafka-console-consumer
-* command that uses: karkacat -C
+* command that uses: kafkacat -C

 Please follow our usual process in git command line and GitHub of:
 * creating a branch in the repo